hyperledger/besu/CLI-STYLE-GUIDE.md

 ### General Naming Guidelines

 Words matter.
-Most users will not be interacting with Pantheon on a regular basis so we should name things for ease of understanding.
+Most users will not be interacting with Besu on a regular basis so we should name things for ease of understanding.

 * Don't use abbreviations unless they are widely understood.
 Optimize for understanding, not number of characters.